genghispig/osu-wiki/wiki/Tournaments/Template/en.md

 ## Ruleset
 <!-- For official tournaments it depends on game mode used -->
 ### Tournament Rules
+1. NSATT will have a Group Stage followed by a knock-out double elimination structure with a loser bracket.
+2. NSATT matches will be 1v1 Taiko in team style format with a point given to the highest score achieved in the Score V2 system.
+3. If no staff or referee is available, the match will be postponed.
+4. Players will have up to 15 minutes after the scheduled time to show up.
+Failure to show up without prior notice will result in a win by default.
+5. Players may not directly throw a match.
+If a player chooses to do so, a rematch will be forced.
+If the match is still thrown, the player will be ejected from the tournament.
+6. If a player disconnects during a map:
+-If it before 30 seconds into the map, the referee will abort the map, and it will be replayed.
+-If it is after 30 seconds into the map, it is up to the discretion of the referee.
 ### Tournament Registration
-Only Players with a North or South American flag on their account are allowed to register in this tournament.
+1. Only Players with a North or South American flag on their account are allowed to register in this tournament.
 This includes **only** the following countries: USA, Canada, Mexico, Brazil, Chile, Argentina, Colombia, Venezuela, Uruguay, Paraguay, Peru, Ecuador, Bolivia, Guyana, Suriname, and French Guiana.
 Countries in the Caribbean and Central America may **not** sign up for this tournament.
+2. Group Stage matches are seeded based on global rank **at the end of the registration period**.
 ### Stage Instructions
+   The win conditions for each stage are as follows.
+In **Group Stage**, it is Bo7: First to score 4 points wins.
+In **Round of 16**, it is Bo9: First to score 5 points wins.
+In **Quarterfinals and Semifinals**, it is Bo11: First to score 6 points wins.
+In **Finals and Grand Finals**, it is Bo13: First to score 7 points wins.
 ### Match Instructions
+1. Each player can choose to play up to 1 warm-up map.
+A warm-up must be shorter than 4 minutes.
+If both players agree to one warm-up, the duration must be shorter than 6 minutes.
+2. Players roll to determine who will get the first pick and the first ban.
+The winner of roll will select the first map, whereas the loser will ban the first map.
+3. Tiebreaker will be played if both players are 1 point away from winning.
+It will **not** be Free Mod.
+4. In cases where a map results in a tie, the map is nullified and the Player who picked said map will pick another (if the Tiebreaker ends in a draw, the tiebreaker will be replayed under FM).
 ### Mappool Instructions
+1. Map pools will start with 4 No Mod, 2 HD, 2 HR, 2 DT, 3 FM and 1 Tiebreaker. _At the RO16, 1 NoMod will be added, and at the Finals, another NoMod will be added_.
+2. Only the player who selects a FreeMod pick is required to use at least 1 mod.
+The opponent is not required to use a mod if they choose not to do so.
+3. You are allowed 1 map ban per match, this does not include the Tie-breaker.
 ### Scheduling Instructions

 <!--